saleor/saleor-docs/docs/guides/payments.md

 ### `authorize(payment_information, config)`

-A process of reserving the amount of money against the customer’s funding source.
-Money does not change hands until the authorization is captured.
+Authorization is a process of reserving the amount of money against the customer’s funding source.
+The money does not change hands until the authorization is captured.

 #### Example